 On a serious note, our co-host Mike recently had a serious trip to the hospital which we address in the cold open of the episode.
 To help out with his medical expenses a GoFundMe has been set-up which you can donate to at tinyurl.com/klaussiestrong.

 Who doesn't love a good hometown commercial?
 They're goofy, they're low-budget, they're corny, and often they're viral.
 We look at over a dozen such ads.
-Greg also rants and raves about The Sega Channel and Mike talks about his run-in with presumably the star of one of these ads.
+Greg also raves about The Sega Channel and Mike talks about his run-in with presumably the star of one of these ads.

 Commercials in this episode, in order: